 • Avoid sudden movements near the windows: When playing near windows, try to control your movements to avoid accidentally trapping your hand.

-• Communicate with your partner: In the padel, communication between players is essential.
-Inform your partner when you approach the windows to avoid collisions.
+• Communicate with your partner: In padel, communication between players is essential.
+Inform your partner when you approach the glass to avoid collisions.

-Most land of padel modern are designed to minimize this type of accident, with well-fitted windows and secure seals.
+Most Modern padel courts are designed to minimize this type of accident., with well-fitted windows and secure seals.
 However, as with any sport, it is essential to always play safely and be aware of your surroundings.

 Franck Binisti